Home

 Monochaetum humboldtianum

-Soil -- Monochaetum likes loose, well-draining soil that's high in organic matter.
-A typical soil mix is 2 parts potting soil to 1 part perlite or coarse sand.
+Soil -- Monochaetum likes fertile, well-draining soil.
+A typical soil mix is 2 parts potting soil to 1 part perlite.
+An alternate mix is 1 part coco fiber to 1 part perlite or coarse horticultural sand.
+Don't add lime to the mix, but add some slow-release fertilizer if using the coco fiber mix.

-Transplanting -- Keep your plant in its pot the first week while it recovers from being shipped.
-Then move it to about a 1-2 gallon container with drainage holes.
-Water the soil before repotting to keep the soil ball from breaking apart, which can damage the roots.
-After repotting, give no direct sun the first week.
+Transplanting -- Keep your plant in its pot in shade the first week, then move it to about a 4-5 inch container with drainage holes.
+If the soil is dry, water it before repotting to keep the soil ball from breaking apart, which can damage the roots.
+The first week after repotting, give no direct sun or liquid fertilizer.
+Then increase the lighting a little each week, watching for burning or wilting.

-Watering -- Aim to keep the soil evenly moist (but not soggy) most of the time.
-The soil should not be allowed to dry out.
+Watering -- Aim to keep the soil evenly moist most of the time.
+The soil should not be allowed to dry out, but it shouldn't stay perpetually soggy either.

-If your tap water is very "hard", meaning high in minerals, i recommend using bottled water or rain water.
+If your tap water is very "hard" (high in minerals), it might be necessary to use bottled water or rain water.

-Climate -- Monochaetum grows in the cloud forest, where temperatures are mild year-round.
+Climate -- Monochaetum grows in mountain cloud forests, where temperatures are mild year-round and nights are cool.
 I don't know whether it has any frost tolerance, or how much heat it can take.
-It's possible that might not thrive in temperatures consistently above the low 80s (29°C), especially if nights are warm.
+It's possible that might not thrive in temperatures consistently get above the low 80s (29°C), especially if nights are warm.
 It also might not have more than a couple of degrees of frost hardiness.
-Over about 40% humidity is recommended.
+I suggest keeping it over 40°F (4°C) the first winter.
+Over about 40% humidity is best.

 Fertilizing -- Monochaetum likes average amounts of fertilizer.
-Feed about every 2 months with a slow-release (pelleted or organic) fertilizer.
+Feed about every 2-3 months with a granular fertilizer, following the dosage on the package.

 If you have any questions, feel free to email me.